alexandrubau/athena/readme.md

 - All parameters must start with the role name;
 - All "private" parameters must start with `_`;
 - Make sure your tasks are run only if needed;
+- Allow the user to lock the version of the package;